22 Fun Things To Do In Mendoza, Argentina

 Go on a bike tour

 If you are an active person, going on a bike tour is what to do in Mendoza.
-The best place to rent bikes near Mendoza is Mr Hugo’s Bikes.
-They will give you a bike, a very good map and lots of tips on routes and wineries to visit during the day.
-Make sure to head out nice and early as the bike rental is so popular that they run out of bikes sometimes!
+The best place to rent bikes near Mendoza is Mr Hugo’s Bicycle Rental.
+They will give you a bike, a very good map, and lots of tips on routes and wineries to visit during the day.

 Pick a bike with a basket.
-You’ll need it to hold your bag, camera and the bottles of wine you’ll buy along the way.
+You’ll need it to hold your bag, camera, and the bottles of wine you’ll buy along the way.
 Remember to drink plenty of water to avoid dehydration; wear a hat and apply lots of sunblock to avoid getting sunburnt.

 Mendoza, Argentina